deboragoncalves/bootcamp-angular-dio/challenges/challenge-06-angular/README.md

-# Desafio 06: Clone BuzzFeed
+# Challenge 06: Clone BuzzFeed

 This project was developed during the DIO's Bootcamp classes, using Angular version 15.0.2, to practice all the concepts learned on Angular: data binding and two way data binding, components, directives, HTML/CSS and Typescript.

+In addiction to what I learned during the classes, I made some improvements:
+✅ Create subcomponents for Header and Results;
+✅ Create two new interfaces for Question and Option, using this classes in quiz.js;

 ## Development server